-Herbivorous lizards will only eat plants, which include carrots, apples, and leafy green vegetables.
+Herbivorous lizards will only eat plants, including carrots, apples, and leafy green vegetables.

 They need a large variety of plant-based foods to ensure they receive the proper nutrition they need.

-Omnivorous lizards require a diet which includes both plants and live prey.
+Omnivorous lizards require a diet that includes both plants and live prey.

-These types of lizards include blue tongue skinks, green iguanas, and bearded dragons.
+These lizards include blue tongue skinks, green iguanas, and bearded dragons.

 What Do Garden Lizards Eat and Drink?

-In the wild, garden lizards generally reside in areas like Asia and are usually found in bushes, trees, plants, and grasses.
+In the wild, garden lizards generally reside in Asia and are usually found in bushes, trees, plants, and grasses.

 They also enjoy eating fruits, especially berries and bananas, which are a great hydration source.